 A. The Commission shall have the power to:

-1. By a majority vote of the Commission, elect one or more Commission members to serve as Chairperson for a one-year term, and elect one or more members to serve as Vice Chairperson for a one-year term, who shall serve as Chair in the absence of the Chairperson.
+1. By a majority vote of the Commission, elect or replace one or more Commission members to serve as Chairperson for a one-year term, and elect or replace one or more members to serve as Vice Chairperson for a one-year term, who shall serve as Chair in the absence of the Chairperson.

 2. Organize itself, establish committees or subcommittees, and delegate duties for the performance of its work; and